 The investments of the fund are all floating-rate notes which reset monthly, meaning a rising cash rate will result in higher coupon receipts, increasing the distribution return of the fund.
 The market expects further increases by the RBA over the next 6 months, with many economists forecasting a cash rate of 2.00% by Christmas.

 As at May 31, bank bill rates had already increased following the May cash rate change.
 This means that increased collections, and therefore distributions, are anticipated to occur from the June month end (July distribution).
 The RBA cash rate is anticipated to keep rising over the months ahead.

 The RBA Cash rate and the one-month Bank Bill Swap Rate are 99.4% correlated over a ten-year period.

 The distribution return for the month of May was 2.41% per annum, while the Unit Price was relatively unchanged, increasing from $1.0440 to $1.0448.

 The High Livez Investment Committee has recently identified and invested in good quality assets from HSBC Bank and AMP Bank that may offer some improved yield, with the objective of maintaining solid monthly distribution rates.
 This is the key objective of our fund.
 The Investment Committee anticipates some positive market opportunities over the next few months.

-The Total Return for the past 9 years was 5.43% per annum consisting of 4.92% annualised distribution return and 0.51% annualised capital growth.
+The Total Return for the past 10 years was 4.85% per annum consisting of 4.46% annualised distribution return and 0.39% annualised capital growth.
 Over the past year three years, the Total Return was 2.89% per year, and over the past five years was 3.48% per annum.

-Underlying mortgage bond (RMBS) performance has been excellent, buoyed by the recovery of COVID-19 deferred mortgages, as reported by a broad range of lenders across the industry.
+Underlying mortgage bond (RMBS) performance has been excellent, buoyed by a strengthening economic recovery.